 I will always remember how scared the faces of those young people as they skirted around the subject of suicide, dropping clues but being so scared to say the word, so scared that I might tell their parents and that they might somehow get in trouble.

 It was my job to help alleviate those fears, listen out for hints that they might be trying to tell me something and to ask them directly if they were thinking about suicide.

-When I first started to do this I was very scared too and remember worrying that I might somehow put an idea into their head, even though I had been taught that that is a complete myth.
+When I first started to do this I was very scared too and remember worrying that I might somehow put an idea into their head, even though I had been taught that this is a complete myth.

-Through time I became so familiar with talking about suicide in that job and was relieved that more and more young people were feeling able to speak up about those terrifying thoughts they were having.
+Through time I became familiar with talking about suicide in that job and was relieved that more and more young people were feeling able to speak up about those terrifying thoughts they were having.
 They just wanted to escape terrible situations, and suicide felt like a solution.

 Since that job as an LGBTQ youth worker I have done various roles where I have worked with vulnerable adults as well as young people.
-In particular I remember my time at Mind in Brighton and Hove where - as a mental health advocate - it was rare to have anyone on my caseload who wasn’t talking about suicide.
+In particular I remember my time at Mind in Brighton and Hove where, as a mental health advocate, it was rare to have anyone on my caseload who wasn’t talking about suicide.